Lindawa40/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 8-adds execution permission to the owner, the group owner and the other users, to the file hello script 9-sets permissions to Owner: no permission at all Group: no permission at all Other users: all the permissions script 10-sets the mode of the file hello to this
+script 8-adds execution permission to the owner, the group owner and the other users, to the file hello script 9-sets permissions to Owner: no permission at all Group: no permission at all Other users: all the permissions script 10-sets the mode of the file hello to this script 11-sets the mode of the file hello the same as olleh’s mode.